Does your dog dislike having their nails cut?

 Tim and Joker

-Not Convinced?
-These dogs were also afraid to get their nails cut but now some of them look forward to it, almost like spa time.
+These dogs were afraid and stressed to get their nails cut but now they actually look forward to it, almost like spa time.
 Ready to get started?